 Meanwhile, effective workforce development depends on being closely informed by industry needs.
 Approaches should also reflect the fact that international productions tend to use standard crew structures and roles across borders.
 Workforce gaps need should also be closely tracked to ensure any gaps in provision are found early.

 Best practice in the area of capacity building in physical infrastructure and services is underpinned by the fact the scale of global production investment has significantly increased the need for physical spaces to shoot, and studios are now a key area of need in many markets.

 Strategic, long-term government investment and support is a key factor in this area given the levels of expenditure required to build a studio.
 Governments can also assist development in other ways, such as undertaking research regarding production and studio demand so that investors can understand opportunities.
 Authorities can also assist by identifying land or progressing private developments quickly through planning processes, and priming the market by investing in state-of-the-art technology and digital connectivity.

 Finally, the study found film-friendliness is critical for development and involves ensuring a shared positive view of the benefits of filming across a range of different government departments, agencies, and other stakeholders.
 Film-friendliness underpins good practice in a wide range of areas relevant to productions such as visas, imports and so on.

-The study concluded it is important film commissions and other agencies effectively communicate the positive impacts of the screen sector in order to ensure ongoing support from stakeholders and ensure effective policy.
+The study concluded it is important that film commissions and other agencies effectively communicate the positive impacts of the screen sector in order to ensure ongoing support from stakeholders and ensure effective policy.

 The report also considers the type of ineffective practices that can limit opportunities for development.
-It also contains an update of Olsberg SPI‘s Global Incentives Index, an overview of all automatic production incentives at national, state, and province level published twice annually in Screen International’s World of Locations.
+It also contains an update of Olsberg SPI‘s Global Incentives Index, an overview of all automatic production incentives at national, state, and province-level published twice annually in Screen International’s World of Locations.